asierabreu/spark-course/README.md

 **Note :** The previous steps [1-5] are only necessary to setup once.
 Further hands-on session will use the existing virtual machine downloaded to your computer.

-5. Boot-up the Virtual Machine (wait for it to start-up) then connect via ssh :
+5. Boot-up the Virtual Machine.
+The first time VM will be provisioned with software which may take up to 15 min.
+When completed connect to it via ssh :
 ```
 cd spark-course
-vagrant up # *now wait*
+vagrant up # *now wait for machine to be provisioned*
 vagrant ssh
 ```